JuliaRobotics/TORA.jl/docs/src/install.md

     The [Harwell Subroutine Library (HSL)](http://www.hsl.rl.ac.uk/ipopt/) provides a number of linear solvers that can be used in Ipopt.

-!!! tip "Choose a good linear solver!"
+!!! tip "Choose a good linear solver"
     Picking a good linear solver is **extremely important** to maximise the performance of nonlinear solvers.

-    By default, Ipopt uses the `MA27` linear solver, but `MA27` is not up-to-date and can be quite slow.

-    `MA57` is a much better linear solver for highly-sparse problems (such as trajectory optimisation problem).
+    For example, the linear solver `MA27` is out dated and can be quite slow. `MA57` is a much better alternative, especially for highly-sparse problems (such as trajectory optimisation problem).

 First, install the following dependencies:
 ```